-Unless they have been excluded by clear words, the builder will also be entitled to rely on its common law rights, which may entitle it to treat the buyer's conduct as a repudiatory breach of the contract.
+Unless they have been excluded by clear words (in the shipbuilding contract or in the termination notice), the builder will also be entitled to rely on its common law rights, which may entitle it to treat the buyer's conduct as a repudiatory breach of the contract.
 In such circumstances, the builder can either affirm the contract, or accept the breach as bringing to an end the parties' respective obligations to construct and purchase the vessel, but require the buyer to pay damages for the builder's losses.